htsachakis/EUROBANK-Payroll-Helper/README.md

   "3" : {"IBAN" : "GR1902601080000750200595168" , "pay" : "400,55"}
 }
 ```
+And press "Upload Data"
+> You must have store all the accounts in the site before use this script!!

 6. "Step 1.5" - Clear Form" if the form have data and you need to clear it just press this button .

 7. "Step 2 - Run" Just press it to run the script and fill the form .